farshadalemi/TODO/README.md

 # TODO
-Just To lear How to get elements from HTML :)
+Just To learn How to get elements from HTML :)